If you want to know what Agmatine is, how it works, and how it can potentially benefit you, then you want to read this article.

 Agmatine, also known as 4-(aminobutyl)guanidine, is a metabolite of the amino acid Arginine (which you’ve probably heard of).

-Agmatine is created when Arginine goes through a process known as decarboxylation.
-This is where the carboxylic acid group is removed from Arginine.
+Agmatine is created when Arginine goes through a process known as decarboxylation, where the carboxylic acid group is removed from Arginine.

 This is definitely one instance where supplementation is required.
 You simply can’t get enough Agmatine from your food to really matter…

-Unless of course you’re a raging alcoholic, but then it’s safe to say the negatives outweigh the positives.
+Unless of course you’re a raging alcoholic and caffeine-fiend, but then it’s safe to say the negatives outweigh the positives.

 While many people think of Agmatine as a “pump supplement”, due mostly the the fact that it comes from Arginine, it’s actually most active in the brain where it functions as a neurotransmitter.